geniusdibya/pepithon/How to send email using Node.js.md

 # How to send email using Node.js?

 Nodejs is a server-side javascript runtime environment built on chrome v8 engine.
-It allows us to use javascript on server side.
-Currently Nodejs 10.16.3 stable version available.
+It allows developers to use javascript on the server-side.

 Nodejs is cross-platform.
-It is available for Windows, linux and Mac.
-I will be using Windows 10 machine for this tutotial.
+It is available for Windows, Linux and Mac.
+As a part of this tutorial, Windows 10 and Nodejs 10.16.3 stable version is used to code and send mail.

 ## Prerequisites
  - A working windows 10 machine.
- - Nodejs libraries installed.
+ - Nodejs libraries installed
  - Nodemailer NPM module installed.

 ### Installation
-(If you have nodejs and nodemailer module installed, you can skip to execution step)
+(If you have Nodejs and Nodemailer module installed, you can skip to execution step)

 ![download button for node js](https://i.imgur.com/usNb657.png)
 1. Install Node Js: Visit https://nodejs.org/en/ to download the NodeJs MSI installer.
 I am using version 10.16.3 for this tutorial.

 ![Imgur](https://i.imgur.com/m60WFNb.png)

 2. Double click on the msi file to start the installer, then click 'Run'.
-Like any other installation on windows, we will click next button several times
+Like any other installation on windows, you have just to click "Next" button several times to complete the installation :)

 ![accept terms](https://i.imgur.com/RfVrQWC.png)

-3. Read and accept the terms in licence agreement
+3. Read and accept the terms in the licence agreement

 ![default location](https://i.imgur.com/Ia26o81.png)

-4. Select default location for nodejs (remember this location to verify the installation)
+4. Select the default location for Nodejs (remember this location to verify the installation)

 ![finish installation](https://i.imgur.com/Guh7hvv.png)
 5. Click on install and finish the installation.

-##### Verify nodejs installation working properly:
+##### Verify Nodejs installation working properly:
-- Open nodejs installation directory, which we had selected at the time of installation.
+- Open Nodejs installation directory, which we had selected at the time of installation.
 In our case it is C:\Program Files\nodejs.
-If you don't remember the installation directory, just go to c drive and find Program Files.
-In this directory, you should find nodejs directory, as it is the default location.
-Here we will find node js application, just double click it, A command prompt will appear.
+If you don't remember the installation directory, go to C: drive and find Program Files.
+In this directory, you should find the Nodejs directory, as it is the default location.
+Here, you see the Nodejs application, double click it.
+A command prompt will appear.

 ![Try basic js in nodejs window](https://i.imgur.com/V3JJTjO.png)
-- Lets try basic javascript to test our nodejs installation.
+- Let's try basic javascript to test our nodejs installation.
 ```
 var message = `Hello world`
 console.log(message)
 ```
 #### Nodemailer module Installation :
 -.
 Nodejs comes with NPM.
 NPM(Node package manager) is the default package manager for Nodejs.
 Nodejs does not include any preinstalled module or library to send emails.
-We have to install a third-party modules like NodeMailer or AlphaMail using NPM.
+You have to install third-party modules like NodeMailer or AlphaMail using NPM.

 ![Powershell window](https://i.imgur.com/pI7Hh3J.png)
 1. To begin with, our project to send an email, let's create a folder named send_emails, press shift and right-click in the folder.
 You should have an option 'Open PowerShell Window Here' click on this option.
 Windows PowerShell will appear.

-2. Incase you dont find the option to open powershell from this folder, just copy the absolute path of the folder, open powershell from windows start menu and change directory in powershell
+2. In case you don't find the option to open PowerShell from this folder.
+Just copy the absolute path of the folder, open PowerShell from windows start menu and change directory in Powershell.

 ![Imgur](https://i.imgur.com/VKzJZd9.png)

 3. Create package.json file to install nodemailer from NPM.
-In powershell window, type following npm command
+In PowerShell window, type following npm command:

 ```
 npm init
 ```
 4. In package.json file, we have to:
   - Add a description in prompt
   - Add entry point file: mailer.js.
   - Add author name.
   - Type 'yes' to proceed with changes.

-This will create package.json file in our project folder.
+A package.json file gets created in your project folder.
 ```
 {
   "name": "send_emails",